 - Refrain from using your high beams unless necessary to see.

 As frustrating as U.S. roads can be, road rage isn’t worth the risks and dangers that it brings.
-The most important thing is to arrive home safely at the end of the day, and road rage will not help you there.
+The most important thing is to arrive at your destination safely, which patient driving can help achieve.